 But Why Do They Use Lead?

-- Adding lead to an alloy not only helps them produce it for cheaper, but it also makes the material shinier.
-To the less aware Beyblade enthusiast, a shinier weight disc or fusion wheel (vs. original) could feel more attractive.
+- Adding lead to an alloy not only helps them produce it more cheaply, but it also makes the material shinier.
+To the less aware Beyblade enthusiast (or the random parent buying a toy for their child), a shinier weight disc or fusion wheel could feel more attractive.
 It’s easy to spot fakes in the open if you’ve seen the original’s colours.

-- They are also more likely to use lead-based paint for colouring.
+- They are also more likely to use lead-based paint for coloring instead of better, more expensive methods of coloring.

 Takara Tomy and Hasbro mostly use a zinc-based alloy called Zamak (precisely, Zamak3) for the metal parts.
 It has no lead content.
-With fakes and even midfakes, you’re basically gambling.
+With fakes, you’re basically gambling.
 Which run has what lead content is something you’ll never know.